gongzhang/awesome-icloud-503/README.md

 ## January 10, 2022 - 12 hours of iCloud downtime

-On January 10, 2022 at around 8pm (CST), I suddenly found that iCloud syncing was not working on all my devices, not only my own apps, but also third-party apps, and even Apple apps. yes, once again, there was an iCloud 503 error, and it seemed to be global.
+On January 10, 2022 at around 8pm (CST), I suddenly found that iCloud syncing was not working on all my devices, not only my own apps, but also third-party apps, and even Apple apps.
+Yes, once again, there was an iCloud 503 error, and it seemed to be global.

 <img src="images/AppleSystemStatus.jpeg" width="200">